Ksmgole/cypress-automated-testing/README.md

-# Build and test an application using Cypress
+#Introduction

-This repository is the starting point for an official Cypress tutorial.
-We encourage you to clone this repo and follow along.
+This repository is for the automation testing for Pagevamp Landing pages components.

+#Installation
 - git clone {repo-url}
 - go to the directory then command "npm install"
 - in package.json file => add "cypress":"cypress open"